 Fordefi provides two ways to create asset transfers across all supported chains:

-• Chain Specific Transactions API: For full control over the underlying transaction.
+- Chain-specific transactions API: For full control over the underlying transaction.
 For example: customizing gas fields on EVM or providing your own list of instructions on Solana.

-This API exposes a single, unified format that works consistently across all chains.
+The Create Transfer endpoint exposes a single, unified format that works consistently across all chains.

-Using this API, you can create simple and reliable transfers without needing to use chain-specific transaction structure.
+Using this API, you can create simple and reliable transfers without needing to use a chain-specific transaction structure.

 Example